-- a.
+- under that Covered Event, and must be prepared to supply a Detailed Claims Listing for any subsequent Proof of Loss Report upon request. - c.
+While the Company may submit a Proof of Loss Report requesting reimbursement at any time following a Covered Event, the Company shall submit a mandatory Proof of Loss Report for each Covered Event no later than December 31 of the Contract Year during which the Covered Event occurs using the most current data available, regardless of the amount of Ultimate Net Loss or the amount of reimbursements or advances already received, and shall include a Detailed Claims Listing if requested by the SBA. - d.
+Updated Proof of Loss Reports for each Covered Event are due quarterly thereafter until the Commutation process described in Article XI is completed.
+The Company shall submit its quarterly Proof of Loss Reports with an "as of" date not more than sixty days prior to the applicable quarter-end date, and shall include a Detailed Claims Listing if requested by the SBA. - 3.
+The SBA, except as noted below, will determine and pay, within 30 days or as soon as practicable after receiving Proof of Loss Reports, the reimbursement amount due based on Losses paid by the Company to date and adjustments to this amount based on subsequent quarterly information.
+The adjustments to reimbursement amounts shall require the SBA to pay, or the Company to return, amounts reflecting the most recent determination of Losses. - a.
 The SBA shall have the right to consult with all relevant regulatory agencies to seek all relevant information, and shall consider any other factors deemed relevant, prior to the issuance of reimbursements. - b.
 The SBA shall require commercial self-insurance funds established under Section 624.462, Florida Statutes, to submit contractor receipts to support paid Losses reported on a Proof of Loss Report, and the SBA may hire an independent consultant to confirm Losses, prior to the issuance of reimbursements. - c.
-The SBA shall have the right to conduct a claims examination prior to the issuance of any advances or reimbursements requested by Companies that have been placed under regulatory supervision by a State or where control has been transferred through any legal or regulatory proceeding to a state regulator or court appointed receiver or rehabilitator. - 6.4.
-All Proof of Loss Reports received qualifying for reimbursement will be compared with the FHCF's exposure data to establish the facial reasonableness of the reports.
+The SBA shall have the right to conduct a claims examination prior to the issuance of any advances or reimbursements requested by Companies that have been placed under regulatory supervision by a State or where control has been transferred through any legal or regulatory proceeding to a state regulator or court appointed receiver or rehabilitator. - 4.
+All Proof of Loss Reports qualifying for reimbursement will be compared with the FHCF's exposure data to establish the facial reasonableness of the reports.
 The SBA may also review the results of current and prior Contract Year exposure and claims examinations to determine the reasonableness of the reported Losses.
 Except as noted in subparagraph 5., Companies meeting these tests for reasonableness will be scheduled for reimbursement.
 Companies not meeting these tests for reasonableness will be handled on a case-by-case basis and will be contacted to provide specific information regarding their individual book of business.
 The discovery of errors in a Company's reported exposure under the Data Call may require a resubmission of the current Contract Year Data Call which, as the Data Call impacts the Company's Reimbursement Premium, Retention, and coverage for the Contract Year, will be required before the Company's request for reimbursement or an advance will be fully processed by the Administrator.